Bank One Corporation: Expansion into Illinois

-Compare to other states, Illinois was very slow to allow statewide branching and multi-bank holding companies.
+Compared to other states, Illinois was very slow to allow statewide branching and multi-bank holding companies.
 When Illinois finally removed its last prohibition on interstate banking in December 1990, the first thing that Banc One did was to complete its planned acquisition of Marine Bank Chicago in downtown Chicago.
 In 1992, Banc One acquired the Marine Corp. of Springfield in Central Illinois with its 15 banking locations in Springfield, Bloomington, Champaign, and Monticello for $193 million in stock.
 Marine Corp. of Springfield was renamed Banc One Illinois and Marine's lead bank, Marine Bank of Springfield, became Bank One Springfield.
 A few months later, Banc One acquired First Illinois with its 15 offices in suburban Chicago for $349 million in stock.
 Because the Illinois legislature was slow in removing obstacles against interstate banking, Banc One had to compete with Northwest and NBD, along with some Chicago-based banks, to obtain available banks in key markets in Illinois.